naufalalmajid/adam-optimizer/README.md

 # adam-optimizer

-we move, and we learn something new.
+we move, and we learn from it.